SSWSC Foundation Board of Directors

 Jeff is a director of the SSWSC Foundation.
 Jeff is also a principal at Momentum Development, LLC, which develops multi-family housing and self storage projects in the front range of Colorado.
 As President of Storm Mountain Ranch, Jeff along with his brother Jamie, developed Storm Mountain Ranch in 2000 in Steamboat.
 Storm Mountain won the Smart Growth award from the Governor of Colorado.
-As Managing Partner for Elk River Partners, Jeff planned and built Marabou in Steamboat.
+As Managing Partner for Elk River Partners, Jeff planned and built Marabou in 2005 in Steamboat.
 Jeff’s father founded the Steamboat Ski Area in 1959.
 Jeff co-founded Spyder Skiwear in 1977 and ran the company from 1977 -1993.
 Jeff started skiing in the Steamboat Springs Winter Sports Club, was a four time member of the NCAA Championship C.U.
 Ski Team, and was named All American in 1976.
 Jeff turned pro after his college racing career and won the Sierra Blanca Pro Cup and Coors Light Cup in Steamboat, both in 1977.
 Jeff lives with his wife Kim, and has two sons, Parker and Brandon, who both skied in the SSWSC.

 In January of 2000, Pam purchased Prudential Trimontane Real Estate with another top agent, Cameron Boyd, to create the now formidable real estate firm of Steamboat Sotheby’s International Realty.
 The company has grown tremendously since 2000, and is home to 60 full-time agents and is the number one real estate office in North West Colorado.
 In 2010, Steamboat Sotheby’s International Realty (formerly Prudential Steamboat Realty) was chosen by Steamboat locals as the “Best Real Estate Agency” in the Best of the Boat poll.
 For the past 15 years, Pam has been in the top 1% of Prudential agents nationwide.